GeoffreyHazard/lab05_parsing/README.md

 In `CS123SceneLoader::load`, you should obtain the global data for the scene, the camera data and the lighting.
 You should also traverse through the primitive tree and calculate the cumulative transformation matrix for each of them.
 All data described above can be packed into a `CS123SceneMetaData` structure as a unified interface for you to create your own scene for your future assignments.

+### 4.3 Testing scenes
+  Be prepared to load the things in increasing complexing
 ## 5. (Optional) Creating your own 3-d scenes

 You can use what you have learned in this lab to create your own 3-d scenes by writing custom scene files!
 Refer to the .xml files attached with this lab to get started.
 You can begin by looking at

 ### 5.1.